Vizzuality/guides/task-management/README.md

 4. `Acceptance`: Acceptance can be done on the Retrospective/Planning meeting or when the Project Manager reviews the status of Pivotal Tracker

+For designers, data folks and others the `Pull Request` might not be the delivery system, but Pivotal Tracker can still be used.

 ### Planning sprints

 Best way to ensure that Pivotal Tracker is up to date is to ensure that everyone